needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Known issue:** If you record multiple AOVs while the recording camera has Temporal Anti-Aliasing (TAA) enabled, the recorded outputs might contain unexpected color artifacts.
 For example, some areas of a Beauty pass might include artificial colors coming from the data recorded for a Normal pass.

 **Workaround:** If you need to record a Beauty pass with TAA enabled on your recording camera, you should record it through its own recording session, separately from any other AOVs.

+#### Images vertically flipped on OpenGL with Unity Editor 2021.2

+**Known issue:** On OpenGL hardware, with Unity Editor 2021.2, the recorded output is vertically flipped for all input sources.

+**Workaround:** In the Recorder properties, enable the **Flip Vertical** option, and then start a new recording.
+Note that this option is not available if you are using the Game View as the source of the recording.
+To solve this, you can still use a Targeted Camera as the source instead of the Game View.

+<a name="360-view"></a>
+#### 360 View recording issues and limitations

+The Recorder doesn't fully support 360 View recording.
+Here is a list of known issues you might encounter:

+* If you record a 360 View in projects that use the High Definition Render Pipeline (HDRP), the rendered cube map might have artefacts that make its boundaries visible.
+One way to work around this issue would be to disable post-process effects such as Shadows, Bloom, or Volumetric Fogs.

+* If you record a 360 View through a Physical Camera, the rendered image is not equirectangular, which makes the output media unusable.
+To work around the issue, use a regular Camera for the recording.

+* The Recorder doesn't support stereoscopic recording in projects that use any Scriptable Render Pipelines (SRPs).
+The **Stereo Separation** property has no effect on the recorded views, which makes the rendering identical for both eyes.